jechol/daybit-api-docs/source/includes/_pydaybit.md

 ## **API Key Pair**

-You need to generate Key pair to use Pydaybit.
+You need to generate a API key pair to use Pydaybit.
 Please refer [Authorization](#authorization).

 ### Environment Variables